Hwang In-sung

-Hwang In-sung (January 9, 1926, Muju, North Jeolla – October 11, 2010, Seoul) was a South Korean soldier and politician who served as the prime minister of South Korea from February to December 1993 under President Kim Young-sam.
+Hwang In-sung (황인성; 9 January 1926 – 11 October 2010) was a South Korean soldier and politician who served as the prime minister of South Korea from February to December 1993 under President Kim Young-sam.

 Born in the 4th Military Academy, he was appointed as a Major General in 1968.
-After the May 16 military affairs, he worked as a politician.
+After the 16 May military affairs, he worked as a politician.
 Later, he joined the Democratic Party, serving as a member of the 11th, 12th and 14th National Assembly and as the first Prime Minister of the Civilian Government in 1993.
 He then resigned as prime minister for 10 months due to an open rice ripple.
 In 1996, he served as a standing advisor to the Kumho Asiana Group.
 He served as a chairman of the Ahn Jung-geun association from 2002 until his death.

-He died of old age on October 11, 2010 at the age of 84.
+He died of old age on 11 October 2010, at the age of 84.